 This has been a narrative floating around the internet even way before the pandemic, whenever someone shows any sort of displeasure towards the events in Singapore.
 The policies and changes across the COVID-19 period have elicited both positive appraisal and criticism towards the government.
 However, the statement “If you are unhappy with Singapore, just leave”, shows either one of two things: (1) that people are shallow enough to conflate the country with the government; and (2) the success of the education system in blurring the two entities.

 This sort of sentiment was present in many Singaporeans’ responses towards the Hong Kong protests of 2019 as well.
 Many took to the internet to criticize Hong Kong citizens’ decision to protest, asking those who had lived in Hong Kong all their lives to leave if they weren’t happy with the encroachment that was going on in the country.

 Yet ironically, many have also lamented that people in Singapore are politically apathetic and aloof about social issues and national affairs.
 I’m not sure why people have failed to see the slippery slope fallacy here in arguing that the provision of a dissenting opinion necessarily means that one does not love his/her country.
 If so, the person would most probably not require any prompting before leaving the country.
 They would have already left or are on their way out.
 In fact, dissent is patriotism, because someone who doesn’t love or care about the country would certainly not care enough to criticize the ruling party or government.

-We’ve always been taught as students that criticism and feedback are crucial to improvement, so why is this not translated in our attitudes towards the government and state?
+In school, we’ve always been taught that criticism and feedback are crucial to improvement, so why is this not translated into our attitudes towards the government and state?
 After all, it is possible to still love our country without having to agree with all the policy decisions made by the government.
 A discerning critic of state policies is certainly not less deserving to remain in a society simply because they offer alternative opinions.

 #3.
 Who’s watching the watchers who are watching us?